-This 20-hour NCTA online seminar is geared for secondary current world affairs, geography, history, and social studies teachers and curriculum specialists to help educators expand and update their own knowledge of current issues in East Asia or incorporate content on East Asia into their curriculum for the first time.
-School librarians and administrators are also encouraged to apply.
-It provides content and resources for teaching about China, Taiwan, Japan, and Korea.
+This 20-hour NCTA online seminar was geared for secondary current world affairs, geography, history, and social studies teachers and curriculum specialists to help educators expand and update their own knowledge of current issues in East Asia or incorporate content on East Asia into their curriculum for the first time.
+School librarians and administrators were also encouraged to apply.
+It provided content and resources for teaching about China, Taiwan, Japan, and Korea.

-In partnership with the Montana World Affairs Council Distinguished Speaker Program and webcast Connect Montana, designed especially for this seminar, together with the Mansfield Center of the University of Montana, a combination of live 2-hour sessions and asynchronous virtual content will be provided over 8-weeks.
-Zoom will be the virtual tool and asynchronous content will be delivered on a Moodle site.
-The first hour of these sessions will be dedicated to engaging with a scholarly expert on each of these countries and the second hour will focus on classroom applications and resources for each issues and country.
-The remaining 12 hours will be completed through the completion of online asynchronous content, activities, and competition of a final project.
+In partnership with the Montana World Affairs Council Distinguished Speaker Program and webcast Connect Montana, designed especially for this seminar, together with the Mansfield Center of the University of Montana, a combination of live 2-hour sessions and asynchronous virtual content was be provided over 8-weeks.
+Zoom was the virtual tool and asynchronous content was be delivered on a Moodle site.
+The first hour of these sessions were dedicated to engaging with a scholarly expert on each of these countries and the second hour focused on classroom applications and resources for each issues and country.
+The remaining 12 hours were completed through the completion of online asynchronous content, activities, and competition of a final project.

 Dates and Times

-This seminar runs from February 23 to April 16, 2021, with asynchronous assignments on Moodle, a final assignment due April 30 and mandatory Zoom sessions on:
+This seminar ran from February 23 to April 16, 2021, with asynchronous assignments on Moodle, a final assignment due April 30 and mandatory Zoom sessions on: